Science and Engineering

 Description: The Pasteur Foundation Summer Internship Program provides U.S. undergraduates, entering their Junior year, with the rare opportunity to work on supervised research projects at the Institut Pasteur.
 The Foundation’s goal is to encourage and inspire students in the pursuit of a scientific career and to expose them to an international laboratory experience.

 Each year, selected laboratories at the Institut Pasteur host U.S. undergraduate students.
-See the Application Form beginning fall 2015 for the list of 2016 participating labs.
+See the application site for participating labs.

 Location: Paris, France